logos-maker/ikiGUI/README.md

 ## Quick overview of all functions
 ```
 ikigui				// creates a ikigui object.
-ikigui_init()			// allocates memory and configures your tilemap.
+ikigui_map_init()			// allocates memory and configures your tilemap.
-ikigui_free()			// release memory allocated with ikigui_init()
+ikigui_map_free()			// release memory allocated with ikigui_init()
-ikigui_draw()			// draws the graphics tile map.
+ikigui_map_draw()			// draws the graphics tile map.
 According to ikigui_init()

-ikigui_blit_part()		// Blits a part of an image, with alpha channel over the destination graphic
+ikigui_blit_alpha()		// Blits a part of an image, with alpha channel over the destination graphic
-ikigui_blit_part_filled()	// Blits a part of an image, with a background color so the destination graphic gets overwritten.
+ikigui_blit_filled()	// Blits a part of an image, with a background color so the destination graphic gets overwritten.
-ikigui_blit_part_fast()		// Blits a part of an image, without alpha channel.
+ikigui_blit_fast()		// Blits a part of an image, without alpha channel.
-ikigui_blit()			// Blits the whole image, to the destination, without alpha channel.
+ikigui_blit_image()			// Blits the whole image, to the destination, without alpha channel.
 ikigui_fill_bg()		// Initializes and overwites an image alpha channel, using a color for the background.
 ikigui_bmp_include()		// Imports BMP graphics that are included, to be used as graphics.
 ikigui_open_plugin_window()	// open a plugin window (child window) in the used DAW.